 Focus Universal Inc. (the "Company") was incorporated under the laws of the State of Nevada on December 4, 2012 ("Inception").
-We are auniversal smart instrument developer and manufacturer, headquartered in Los Angeles, California, specializing in the development and commercialization of the novel and proprietary universal smart technologies and instruments.
-The universal smart technology is a commercial off the shelf technology and innovation for its soft hardware integrated platform, which provides a unique and universal solution for embedded design, industrial control, test and measurement.
-It utilizes a smartphone, computer or a mobile device as a platform and display, communicates and works with a group of sensors or probes manufactured by different vendors in a manner that requires the user to have little or no knowledge of their unique characteristics.
-A typical universal smart instrument consists of a reusable foundation component which include a smartphone, a wireless gateway (Ubiquitor), universal smart application software (app), and architecture-specific components: the sensor modules, which together perform the functions of traditional instruments and is designated to replace the traditional stand-alone instruments at a fraction of their cost.
+We are auniversal smart instrument developer and manufacturer, headquartered in the Los Angeles, California metropolitan area, specializing in the development and commercialization of the novel and proprietary universal smart technologies and instruments.
+Universal smart technology is an innovative, commercial, off-the-shelf technology with an innovative soft hardware integrated platform.
+Our platform provides a unique and universal wireless solution for embedded design, industrial control, test and measurement.
+Our smart technology software utilizes a smartphone, computer, or a mobile device as a platform and display that communicates and works in tandem with a group of external sensors and probes manufactured by different vendors in a manner that requires the user to have little or no knowledge of their unique characteristics.
+Our universal smart instrument (the "Ubiquitor") consists of a reusable foundation component which includes a wireless gateway (which allows the instrument to connect to the smartphone via Bluetooth and wifi technology), a universal smart application software (our "Application") which is installed on the user's smartphone allowing the sensor readouts to be monitored on the smartphone screen.
+The Ubiquitor also connects to a variety of individual scientific sensors that collect unique data points, from moisture, light, and airflow to other things like electricity voltage meters and a wide variety of applications.
+These data points are then sent wirelessly to the smartphone and the data is organized on the smartphone screen.
+The smartphone, foundation, and sensor readouts together perform the functions of many traditional scientific and engineering instruments and are intended to replace the traditional, wired stand-alone instruments at a fraction of their cost.